Use ESP32 Capacitive Touch Sensor with Arduino Code

 The ESP32 has capacitive sensors that can be used as a touch button.
-These are the famous “TOUCH” we find on the pinouts.
-There are 10 available on ESP32 uPesy boards.
+These are the famous “TOUCH” pins found on the pinouts.
+Ten are available on the uPesy ESP32 boards.

 Capacitive sensors are widely used to detect the pressure of our fingers, especially on touch screens.
-They can be used on the ESP32 to replace mechanical pushbuttons.
+We can use them on the ESP32 to replace push buttons.

-Capacitive sensors are based on the change in capacitance (of a capacitor) when the sensor is touched.
-This variation is read and converted by the ADC (Analog to digital converter).
+Capacitive sensors are based on the variation of the capacitance (of a capacitor) when the sensor is touched.
+The ADC (Analog to Digital Converter) reads and converts this variation.

 Note

-Keep in mind that these capacitive sensors will not be as reliable as push buttons, especially for the use we are going to make of them .
+It is essential to remember that these capacitive sensors will not be as reliable as push buttons, especially for the use we will make of them.

-Indeed, many parasitic capacitances come into play and can modify the measured values.
+Indeed, many parasitic capacitances come into play and more or less disturb the measured values.

-It will be necessary to consider all these parameters and make an electronic circuit much more accurate and complicated to have good measurements.
+It is necessary to consider all these parameters and make a much more rigorous and complex electrical circuit to have good measures.
+We can resume the circuit to a copper wire to show how it works!

 Use on the ESP32

-The code to use the capacitive sensors is pretty straightforward: only one function is needed
+The code to use the capacitive sensors is straightforward.
+Only one function is needed touchRead()

 touchRead(4);